Tips and Advice on How to Avoid Getting Idi Amin’s Revenge – Travelers Diarrhea

 Do not let Idi Amin’s Revenge – Travelers Diarrhea ruin your Safari in Uganda.

-How to Avoid getting Idi Amin’s Revenge, also known by the more clinical term “Traveler Diarrhea.”
-Most likely, you have never heard of “Idi Amin’s Revenge.”
+You have probably never heard of “Idi Amin’s Revenge.”
 That is because it is something we came up with; Mexico has Montezuma’s Revenge, and Uganda has Idi Amin’s Revenge.

 The effect on you is the same, and you have a case of Travelers Diarrhea.
 Travelers’ Diarrhea can quickly sabotage your Safari with its unpleasant gastrointestinal upheaval, and it’s not exactly a laughing matter.

-Fortunately, there’s plenty you can do to reduce your chances of being sidelined by the “bug.”
+Fortunately, you can do plenty to reduce your chances of being sidelined by the “bug.”
 The only bug we want to bite you is the Safari Bug.

 What is Idi Amin’s Revenge – aka Traveler’s Diarrhea?